smart-rb/smart_initializer/README.md

 ## Roadmap

+- More semantic attribute declaration errors (more domain-related error objects);
 - (**thinking** / **discussing**) Finalize should be invoked on `mutable` attributes after mutation too;
 - Support for `RSpec` doubles and instance_doubles inside the type system integration;
 - Specs restructuring;